 8. Grace Hopper: The Creator of the First Computer Compiler

-Grace Hopper was a U.S. Navy rear admiral and pioneering computer scientist.
+Hopper went on to have a groundbreaking career in the U.S. Navy, where she became a rear admiral and a pioneer in computer science.
 Known as “Amazing Grace,” she became one of the most influential figures in the history of computing.

 How Did Grace Hopper Change Computer Programming?